jgreener64/ProteinEnsembles.jl/README.md

 cluster-ligsite pocket_r.pdb pocket_all.pdb pocket_points.pdb
 ```

+where `pocket_r.pdb` and `pocket_all.pdb` are in the LIGSITEcs output.
 Then carry out an `exprose` run with the `pocket_points.pdb` file (`-l`) and the number of pockets (e.g. top 4) to perturb at (`-m`) as parameters:

 ```bash
 exprose --i1 input_1.pdb --d1 input_1.dssp --i2 input_2.pdb \
     --d2 input_2.dssp -n 50 -o exprose_out -m 4 -l pocket_points.pdb
 ```

-View the `predictions.txt` output file to get the order of allosteric pocket predictions.
+View the `predictions.tsv` output file to get the order of allosteric pocket predictions.
 Note other pocket prediction software can be used provided you can get the output into the same format as `pocket_points.pdb`, i.e. pocket cavity points with the pocket number in the residue number column.

 ### Selecting parameters